 This is part one of a two-part itinerary covering both the North and South Islands of New Zealand.
-Read part 2: 5 days in NZ’s North Island here.
+Read part 2 (5 days in NZ’s North Island)

-New Zealand is also one of the best places to check all the adrenaline-pumping activities off your bucket list — bungy jumping over a bridge, swinging across a canyon or jumping out of a plane at 10,000ft high.
-While your brain is scrambling to process the views, you’ll have the best photos and videos to return home with.
-Drop-dead gorgeous indeed.
+New Zealand is also one of the best places to check off all the adrenaline-pumping activities from your bucket list — bungy jumping over a bridge, swinging across a canyon or jumping out of a plane at 10,000ft high.
+While your brain is scrambling to process the drop dead gorgeous views, you’ll have the best photos and videos to return home with.

-Here’s our South Island route, hitting as many hikes and scenic drives as we could.
+Hitting as many hikes and scenic drives as we could, here’s our South Island route.
 For the North Island, check out our 5-day North Island itinerary exploring glow worm caves and geothermal terrains.

 South Island Route

 Most South Island itineraries begin from Christchurch but we flew into Queenstown for three reasons: (1) Flights from Singapore to Queenstown (stopover in Sydney or Melbourne) were much cheaper (in May 2019) (2) Queenstown is the hub for all the adrenaline sports that New Zealand is famous for (3) From Tekapo, we saved an hour driving straight to Castle Hill instead of making a stop at Christchurch.

 Since we booked our rental car from Hertz, we had the flexibility to pick up the car from Queenstown airport or in the city.
 We picked ours up from the city since we only started our South Island road trip on day-three.